Red-tailed Hawk Mating, Nesting, Feeding and Breeding Habits

 The nest is located in a tree 15 to 120 feet above the ground.
 Sometimes nests are built on cliffs.

-The female Red-tailed hawk begins laying eggs in mid-March.
+The female Red-tailed hawk begins laying eggs as early as mid-March.

 She lays one egg every other day until a clutch of 1 to 4 bluish-white eggs with dark marks is complete.
 Most commonly lays 2 to 3 eggs.